SPH Media Trust committee should be given ample time for thorough investigation: Josephine Teo

 SINGAPORE - The SPH Media Trust (SMT) committee probing the issue of overstated circulation data should be given enough time for a thorough investigation, said Minister for Communications and Information Josephine Teo.

-As for when the investigation report is expected to be completed, the committee can only make that determination based on their findings, she added in response to Mr Gerald Giam (Aljunied GRC) on Wednesday.
+As for when the investigation report is expected to be completed, the committee can make that determination based only on their findings, she added in response to Mr Gerald Giam (Aljunied GRC) on Wednesday.

 The Workers’ Party MP had sought an update on further investigations into the discrepancy in circulation figures by SMT’s audit and risk committee.
 He asked if the Ministry of Communications and Information (MCI) would be asking the committee to share its full investigation report with the public, and when the report is expected to be completed and released.